kubermatic/docs/content/kubeone/master/tutorials/creating_clusters_baremetal/_index.en.md

 ## Step 2 — Creating The Infrastructure

-With KubeOne installed and the environment configured, we're ready to create the infrastructure for our cluster.
+With KubeOne installed, we're ready to create the infrastructure for our cluster.
-Because we are not using any provider, it is up to you, to create the necessary infrastructure.
+Because we are not using any provider, it is up to you to create the necessary infrastructure.
-Please refer to the [Infrastructure Management][infrastructure-management] for the requirements.
+Please refer to the [Infrastructure Management document][infrastructure-management] for the requirements.
 You need to provide Infrastructure for both the control-plane and the worker nodes.

-Usually the Kubermatic machine-controller would take care of the worker node management.
+Usually the Kubermatic machine-controller would take care of managing the worker nodes.
 However, without a provider we can not make use of it.

-For the following steps we assume that the required infrastructure is in place and ssh access is ensured.
+For the following steps, we assume that the required infrastructure is in place and SSH access is ensured.
-More information about ssh requirements and configuration can be found in the [Configuring SSH][configuring-ssh] guide.
+More information about SSH requirements and configuration can be found in the [Configuring SSH][configuring-ssh] guide.
 ## Step 3 — Provisioning The Cluster

 Now that we have the infrastructure, we can use KubeOne to provision a Kubernetes cluster.

-The first step is to create a KubeOne configuration manifest that describes how the cluster will be provisioned, which Kubernetes version will be used, and more.
+The first step is to create a KubeOne configuration manifest that contains a list of instances that will be used, and that describes how the cluster will be provisioned, which Kubernetes version will be used, and more.
 To see possible configuration options reference, you can run `kubeone config print --full`.

-For a bare metal deployment we need to set the `cloudProvider` to `none: {}`.
+For clusters running on providers that are not natively-supported (e.g. bare metal), we need to set the `cloudProvider` to `none: {}`.
-In order to prevent KubeOne from deploying the Kubermatic machine controller, which requires a cloud provider, set `machineController` to `deploy: false`.
+In order to prevent KubeOne from deploying the Kubermatic machine-controller, which requires a cloud provider, set `machineController` to `deploy: false`.
-Next we need to define our control-plane and worker nodes, referenced as [staticWorkers][static-workers], in the KubeOneCluster configuration.
+Next, we need to define our control plane and worker nodes, referenced as [staticWorkers][static-workers], in the KubeOneCluster configuration.
-Furthermore, the `apiEndpoint` needs to be set to a load balancer or to the first control-plane node.
+Furthermore, the `apiEndpoint` needs to be set to a load balancer or the first control plane node.
 You can find more information about load balancing at [HA load balancing][ha-load-balancing].

-Below you find an example reference about the minimum necessary information, for a bare metal deployment.
+Below you find an example reference about the minimum necessary information for a bare metal deployment.

 ```yaml
 apiVersion: kubeone.io/v1beta1